ICBA Policy Resolutions for 2014

 - ICBA supports and defends the choice of mutual ownership before all regulatory and legislative bodies.
 Mutuality is a viable charter alternative that should be accorded parity in all respects with other charter forms.

-- A financial institution has the right to choose the type of charter under which it operates.
-No regulatory agency should obstruct the right of a financial institution, including a credit union, to convert to a mutual institution.
+- All thrift institutions should be equally represented and accorded parity in all respects with other charter forms.
+Any proposed new laws or regulations should consider the impact on the mutual bank business model and its viability.
+A financial institution has the right to choose the type of charter under which it operates.
+No regulatory agency should obstruct the right of a financial institution, including a credit union, to convert to a mutual institution charter.
 ICBA also supports the right of a mutual or savings institution to assert a private right of action under the Savings and Loan Holding Company Act.

 Mutual institutions were established and are maintained for the benefit of their communities, depositors and borrowers.
 They are well-run financial institutions that provide local service and investment to improve the quality of life in their local communities.
 ICBA strives to meet the needs of its mutual institution members and will support and defend the choice of mutual ownership before all regulatory and legislative bodies.
 In its role as an advocate for community banks, ICBA promotes mutuality as a viable charter alternative that should be accorded parity in all respects with other charter forms.
 ICBA will represent mutual institutions before Congress and the regulatory agencies and urges the agencies to take into account the unique nature of the mutual charter.